 Stellar is one of the most promising payment cryptocurrencies currently on the market.
 Forging numerous partnerships and building cutting edge tech.

-The goal of the Stellar project is to make money move like email.
-They are building a free and open source that will let anyone build low cost financial apps.
-Of course, there are a number of competing projects building similar technology.
+The goal of the Stellar Lumens project is to make money move like email.
+They are building a free and open source architecture that will let anyone build low-cost financial apps and redeploy them on their individual platforms.
+Of course, there are a number of competing projects building similar technologies and this bears the question, how can Stellar compete?

-In this Stellar review, will give you everything that you need to know about the project.
-I will also analyse the long term price and adoption potential of their Stellar Lumens (XLM).
+In this Stellar review, we will give you everything that you need to know about the project and will furthermore analyse the long term price and adoption potential of the Stellar Lumens native asset XLM.

 What is Stellar?